Dr. Marcoux-Boriack, DVM

 She graduated from Clear Creek High School in 2015 and soon after attended the Vet Tech Institute of Houston, from which she graduated in 2016 with an AAS in Veterinary Technology.

-Morgan currently resides in Houston with her numerous babies, Shrimp Scampi (Domestic Shorthair), Chestnut (Dachshund mix), Macha (Pitbull mix), Kelev (Domestic Shorthair), and Mina Maye (Domestic Shorthair).
+Morgan currently resides in Houston with her sister and numerous fur babies, Shrimp Scampi (Domestic Shorthair), Chestnut (Dachshund mix), Matcha (Pitbull mix), and Kelev (Domestic Shorthair).
 She also has numerous reptiles and several chickens!
 When she is not working, Morgan fills her time with babysitting and pet sitting, which are two of her favorite things.
 She also loves reading, serving in the Children’s Ministry at Clear Creek Community Church, and anything involving the beach.

 Sarah